BondAndLearn

 Teach kids to play the piano

-Here are some suggestions to enhance the difficulty of any exercise:
+Here are some ways to enhance the difficulty of any exercise and make it even more engaging:

 • Incorporate a metronome to improve rhythm and timing.

-• Playing with your eyes closed to develop a greater sense of touch and reliance on muscle memory.
+• Play with your eyes closed to develop a greater sense of touch and reliance on muscle memory.

 • Sing along while playing to improve coordination between your voice and hands.

-• Integrate the left hand by mirroring the right hand’s pattern, incorporating bass lines, chords, and other complementary elements.
+• Integrate the left hand by mirroring the right hand’s pattern, or by adding bass lines, chords, and other complementary elements.

 Chords